 You must submit the software installation request before the deadline and provide all the required information:

-If you need software installed on the lab image for a one-time purpose (for example, for a 2 day seminar) then the software and request should be submitted no less than 4 weeks prior to the first lab reservation for that class.
-The software will be removed once you are done.
+If you need software installed in a computer lab or classroom for a one-time purpose (for example, for a 2 day seminar), then the software and request should be submitted no less than 4 weeks prior to the first lab reservation for that class.
+The software will be removed once the event is over.

 An email will be sent to you once the software is installed; you must then test the software to ensure everything is working as expected for class.
 Support for the software is the responsibility of the instructor or department who requested that the software be installed.
 Proof of purchase and/or license must be provided for as many copies as will be needed for the students in the class.
 We cannot install software without appropriate proof of license(s).

 Although the ACCC will make a reasonable effort to get all software packages to work, we can not guarantee that they will.
-Some packages may not function because of the network and computer lab setup.
+Some packages may not function because of the network or computer lab/classroom setup.
 The ACCC can not be held responsible for software that does not work by class time.

-Please note that these rules also apply to software brought to install locally on the lab machines by the instructors themselves.
+Please note that these rules also apply to software brought to install locally on the lab/classroom machines by the instructors themselves.

 At the end of a semester, all class files and software will be removed.
-If they are needed on an ongoing basis, please indicate this in the software installation request.
+Software must be requested every semester.